wilr/silverstripe-googlesitemaps/README.md

 Therefore, all Silverstripe websites contain a special controller which can be visited: http://yoursite.com/sitemap.xml

-See http://en.wikipedia.org/wiki/Sitemaps for info on this format
+See http://en.wikipedia.org/wiki/Sitemaps for info on this format.

 ## Usage Overview